HeadHunter4621/HeadHunter4621.github.io/_pages/singers/max.md

 permalink: /singers/max/
 ---

-This is a voicebank I made with another of my friends.
-She has a soft and quiet tone.
+This is a voicebank I will make with another of my friends eventually.

 # Character Info **(WIP)**: